Philip Gbeho: Later career

 He returned to the Gold Coast upon graduation to resume teaching music at the Achimota Secondary School.

 Inspired by his experiences in the United Kingdom, he embarked on a campaign to popularize indigenous music in schools and colleges all round the country but especially in the missionary schools.
 He also became a strong advocate of the establishment of an Arts Council and the building of a National Theatre.
 He also gave several talks on national radio, Radio Ghana, in which he pushed for a renaissance in traditional music in the face of obstacles by colonial missionary officials.

 In 1954, when the government decided on setting up a statutory body to "foster, improve and preserve the traditional arts and culture of the Gold Coast", Gbeho was appointed the Chairman of the Interim-Committee for the Arts Council of the Gold Coast.
 The Committee galvanised interest in Ghanaian culture through its regular arts and crafts exhibitions and regional festivals organized at Ho, Tamale and Cape Coast.
 The first National Festival of the Arts took place in Accra in March 1957 – the week of Ghana's independence.

 In March 1959, Ghebo attended the Second International Congress of Negro Writers and Artists where he was noted for chairing the art panel discussions.

 Another notable contribution by Ghebo to music and culture was the creation in 1963 of a National Symphony Orchestra and Choir to promote the understanding and enjoyment of western classical music.

 National Anthem

 On the eve of Ghana's independence celebrations, Gbeho won an open competition to write the national anthem for the newly independent nation to replace "God Save the Queen".

 Out of those entries to a National Anthem Selection Committee, four were shortlisted and played regularly on radio for listeners to indicate their preferences.
 The choice was overwhelmingly in favour of Gbeho's composition.

 Gbeho was paid £3,100 for the music.
 However, Gbeho's lyrics were later dropped and replaced.
-The government offered a subsequent prize of 300 guinea for new lyrics.
+The government offered a subsequent prize of 300 guineas for new lyrics.
 The new words together with Gbeho's musical arrangement would become Ghana's national anthem.